Select () or exclude () categories to narrow your recipe search.

 Find exactly what you're looking for with the web's most powerful recipe filtering tool.

 Empty nester, married 14 years.
-It has only been in the last decade that I dared to cook without following a recipe precisely.
+It has only been in the last decade or so that I dared to cook without following a recipe precisely.
 I have read and studied thousands more recipes than I ever cooked.
 After years of intense work schedules, I finally have time to cook again.

 DH and I generally are satisfied with an entree and a big pile of vegetables; we rarely have room for dessert.
 We like some spice, but don't get carried away.